nrfconnect/sdk-nrf/applications/asset_tracker_v2/doc/location_module.rst

 ===================

 The location module receives requests for GPS assistance data from the :ref:`lib_location` library.
-When the module receives an A-GPS request, it distributes it to the other modules as a ``LOCATION_MODULE_EVT_AGPS_NEEDED`` event that contains information about the type of assistance data needed.
+When the module receives an A-GPS request, it distributes it to the other modules as a :c:enum:`LOCATION_MODULE_EVT_AGPS_NEEDED` event that contains information about the type of assistance data needed.
 Providing the requested A-GPS data typically reduces significantly the time it takes to acquire a GNSS fix.

 Wi-Fi positioning